 (Received from Jim Anderson in August 2013.
 Posted with the author's permission.)

 by John Wolf on November 7, 2011

-At tht time, he wrote "I bought a 8mm Yashica movie camera during a stand down from combat.
+At that time, he wrote "I bought an 8mm Yashica movie camera during a stand down from combat.
 Took movies during the stand down and then decided to hump the camera into the bush on our next mission.
 I took footage during our airmobile assault.
 After blocking out Vietnam for 36 years I decided to use my footage to pay tribute to those soldiers that were ambushed and killed on Easter Sunday 4-11-1971.
 I never expected that video to be seen 1.5 million times and the rest of my videos to be seen 1 million times for a total of 2.5+ million currently.
-In this version I decided to add personal narration."
+In this version, I decided to add personal narration."

 Launching with a robust and diverse slate of content, VetFlicks will be building solid and valuable relationships